The4star/generator-vchat-chatbot/generators/app/templates/set-up-your-chatbot-step-by-step-guide.md

 * Rename this.copy.env and this.copy.gitignore to .env and .gitignore.

-* in the .env file change the username and password in the Mongodb Url to your mondodb username and password.
+* in the .env file change the MongoDB URL to the url provided to you by MongoDB atlas to collect to your collection.

 * Head to https://console.developers.google.com/apis/dashboard?project=YOUR_PROJECT_ID_HERE.
 Click credentials > create credentials > service account key.
 Make a new service account called dialogflow-client and give it the role of *Dialogflow API Client*.
 Download the JSON file and keep it somewhere safe OUTSIDE your project folders.

 ![df client](./set-up-imgs/5.gif "df client")

-* open the JSON file and copy and paste the **project id, private key and client email** into the appropriate fields in the **.env** file **AND** the config/dev.js file.
+* open the JSON file and copy and paste the **project id, private key and client email** into the appropriate fields in the **.env** file **AND** the **config/dev.js** file.
 Also insert your language e.g en-AU or en-US and session ID which you can make up e.g <%= chatbotName %>-session.

 ## Testing